 Facts and Figures

-In the Netherlands, the term youth is applied to children and young people from 0 up to the age of 25.
-In 2015, there are almost 5 million children in this age group.
-As in most other industrialized countries, the proportion of youth in the total population is decreasing.
+In the Netherlands, the term youth applies to children and young people from 0 up to the age of 25.
+In 2017, there are almost 4.9 million children in this age group.
+As in most other industrialised countries, the proportion of youth in the total population is decreasing.

 High ratings for well-being of Dutch youth

-Every four years HBSC conducts comparative research among young people in more than 40 countries, including the Netherlands.
+Every four years HBSC conducts comparative research among young people (11-, 13- and 15/16-year old boys and girls in 48 countries across Europe and North-America, including the Netherlands.
 Compared to other countries, young people in the Netherlands rate their own health and well-being very positively.
-They consider themselves to be in good health (89 percent in primary school, 85 percent in secondary school) and give their quality of life high ratings (8.2 in primary school, 7.6 in secondary school).
-They enjoy considerable social support in their local environments and feel they can easily turn to their parents when experiencing problems.
-Young people in the Netherlands say they have lots of friends, like school and experience little stress from school work.
-Source: HBSC, 2013.
+In 2017 they consider themselves to be in good health (89.5 percent in primary school, 81.6 percent in secondary school) and give their quality of life high ratings (8.3 in primary school, 7.6 in secondary school).

 Youth care figures for 2014